Selenga: Other fauna

-Hydrology

-Water quality of the Selenga River
+Water quality

 Before the turn of the millennium, the Selenga River and Lake Baikal had rich aquatic ecosystems nearly untouched by human influence.
 Since the collapse of the Soviet Union in the 1990s, the basin, which contains vast plains, has been affected by agricultural, climatic and economic factors.
 This includes changes like forest losses, urbanization and a growth in farming and mining activities.

 Factors that affect the water quality of the Selenga River can be classified as either anthropogenic or natural factors.
 Anthropogenic factors include mining activities, agriculture, breeding, dumping of wastewater into water bodies and water use.
 Natural factors include erosion processes and weathering.
 The escalation of anthropogenic factors can be correlated with pollution by "potentially toxic elements, including metals and persistent organic pollutants."
 Mongolia has had rapid growth in GDP since 1999, fueled by agriculture, mining and light industry.
 These activities, particularly mining, have threatened the surface water quality of the Selenga River and adjacent groundwater.

 A study published in volume 12 of the journal Water, found that based on the Mongolian National Standard, "the main pollutants of the Selenga River are Zn ...
 As ... and Pb ..."
 They also found that metal content in the river water was tens or hundreds of times higher in sites closer to urban and mining areas.
 Based on data observing toxicological and bioaccumulation effects on aquatic biota, the contamination has been shown to have an ecological impact.

-Economy

-Uses of the river
+Human use

 The Selenga River has an influential role in managing the economic futures of Mongolia and Russia.
 It is used extensively for activities that include hay harvesting, mining, grazing, commercial and sport fishing.
 Many of these uses contribute to the degradation of the river’s water quality, with the main Mongolian sources of pollution, including the Zaamar gold placer, the Shar River gold mining, settlements and agriculture.

+The city of Ulan-Ude uses the Selenga River as its primary source of water for its municipal water supply, using 60 wells with submersible pumps to withdraw water.
+The total pumped water in 2009 was 56.68 e6m3.
 There are ten large-scale wastewater treatment plants in the Selenge River basin in Mongolia.
 These wastewater treatment plants are located in the Mongolian cities of Tsetserleg, Bulgan, Darkhan City, Uliastai, Erdenet City, Arvaikheer, Sukhbaatar, Zuunmod, Murun and Ulaanbaatar.